-We are pleased to introduce a few of the young women trainees in our 2018 Sewing Our Futures vocational training program in sewing, tailoring and fashion design
+We are pleased to introduce a few of the young women that have graduated from our first 2018 cohort Sewing Our Futures vocational training program in sewing, tailoring and fashion design

 My name is Jesca Odeke Olinga.
 I learned about the Sewing Our Future Program from a friend of mine who was a previous graduate of the tailoring course.
 She told me that Girl Up offers training to out of school girls.
 I dropped out of school after Senior Six because my family had no funds for me to continue with my education and then I had my first child.

 Before I joined, I had no job or any income to cater for my needs and those of my family.
 I had no skill that would enable me earn income.
 I recall one day when I was contacted to make uniforms, and unfortunately I missed out because I had no tailoring skill.
 I had no way of earning income.
 So, I thought acquiring a skill in tailoring would really be a great thing.

 One day I visited the Girl Up Initiative Uganda offices and my first encounter was with Coach Joan.
 I inquired from her about the program and she clearly explained to me what the training was all about.
 She took my details and asked me to keep in touch.
 I kept in touch as advised and that is how I got involved in the program.

 When I joined, I had no experience with each and everything related to tailoring, but now I have acquired a tailoring skill.
 I can now make different products such as dresses, skirts, purses and so many others.

 The more I learnt how to operate a machine and how to cut and sew, the more I got ideas on what I really want to do.
 With guidance from the seamstresses, I put attention on the course because I believed through it, I would be able to earn a living and totally change my life.